Back to Blogs

 Skills based hiring is the process of focusing on a candidates relevant skills, rather than their academic success in attempt to create wider opportunities in the workplace with more talent to choose from.
 This process is becoming favored for reasons that have been proven by research, such as 78% of candidates admitting to misrepresenting themselves in their job applications and interviews.
 Additionally, making this transition and carrying out skills assessments will contribute to solving the issue of having skills gaps at work, with two thirds of leaders thinking that their organization faces skills gaps.

-What are the benefits?
+What are the benefits of skills-based hiring?

 Having a skills focused hiring process will improve the time-to-hire and will create a wider talent pool.
 Having an efficient hiring process will eliminate the common issue of there being a long time to hire problem and also will help with avoiding ‘mis-hiring.’
 The aspect of having a wider talent pool is exciting as it is providing candidates with opportunities that previously might not of had access to.
 Avoiding this bias and focusing on the positives of having transferrable skills will also improve your employee retention rate as employees without college degrees tend to stay in their roles 34% longer than those with degrees.